For travelers who want to get in as much of Kanazawa as possible while staying only a single night, I recommend this walking route around the city!

 Insider tip: You may be tempted to backtrack along the main road, but following the smaller roads behind the hotel will show more of the everyday life of the city, as well as a lovelier view.

 Oyama Shrine isn’t just the most popular shrine in Kanazawa.
-It’s also a history museum, art gallery, and private garden, all rolled up into one.
+It’s also an open air history museum, art gallery, and private garden, all rolled up into one.

 Rain is a part of Kanazawa’s atmosphere and experience, but should it put you off walking, you can skip Oyama and instead take a bus from the Katamachi stop near Kaname Inn and get to the next destination in 7 minutes…